sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 CUBIC is designed according to the following design principles:

+Principle 1:
-1. For better network utilization and stability, CUBIC uses both the concave and convex profiles of a cubic function to increase the congestion window size, instead of using just a convex function.
+: For better network utilization and stability, CUBIC uses both the concave and convex profiles of a cubic function to increase the congestion window size, instead of using just a convex function.

+Principle 2:
-2. To be TCP-friendly, CUBIC is designed to behave like Standard TCP in networks with short RTTs and small bandwidth where Standard TCP performs well.
+: To be TCP-friendly, CUBIC is designed to behave like Standard TCP in networks with short RTTs and small bandwidth where Standard TCP performs well.

+Principle 3:
-3. For RTT-fairness, CUBIC is designed to achieve linear bandwidth sharing among flows with different RTTs.
+: For RTT-fairness, CUBIC is designed to achieve linear bandwidth sharing among flows with different RTTs.

+Principle 4:
-4. CUBIC appropriately sets its multiplicative window decrease factor in order to balance between the scalability and convergence speed.
+: CUBIC appropriately sets its multiplicative window decrease factor in order to balance between the scalability and convergence speed.

-The following subsections discuss these four principles in more detail.

-## Principle 1

-For better network utilization and stability, CUBIC
+Principle 1: For better network utilization and stability, CUBIC
 {{?HRX08}} uses a cubic window increase function in terms of the elapsed time from the last congestion event.
 While most alternative congestion control algorithms to Standard TCP increase the congestion window using convex functions, CUBIC uses both the concave and convex profiles of a cubic function for window growth.

-After a window
-reduction in response to a congestion event is detected by duplicate ACKs or Explicit Congestion Notification-Echo (ECN-Echo) ACKs
+After a window reduction in response to a congestion event is detected by duplicate ACKs or Explicit Congestion Notification-Echo (ECN-Echo) ACKs
 {{!RFC3168}}, CUBIC registers the congestion window size where it got the congestion event as W_max and performs a multiplicative decrease of congestion window.
 After it enters into congestion avoidance, it starts to increase the congestion window using the concave profile of the cubic function.
 The cubic function is set to have its plateau at W_max so that the concave window increase continues until the window size becomes W_max.
 After that, the cubic function turns into a convex profile and the convex window increase begins.

-This style of
-window adjustment (concave and then convex) improves the algorithm stability while maintaining high network utilization {{?CEHRX07}}.
+This style of window adjustment (concave and then convex) improves the algorithm stability while maintaining high network utilization {{?CEHRX07}}.
 This is because the window size remains almost constant, forming a plateau around W_max where network utilization is deemed highest.
 Under steady state, most window size samples of CUBIC are close to W_max, thus promoting high network utilization and stability.

-Note that
-those congestion control algorithms using only convex functions to increase the congestion window size have the maximum increments around W_max, and thus introduce a large number of packet bursts around the saturation point of the network, likely causing frequent global loss synchronizations.
+Note that those congestion control algorithms using only convex functions to increase the congestion window size have the maximum increments around W_max, and thus introduce a large number of packet bursts around the saturation point of the network, likely causing frequent global loss synchronizations.

-## Principle 2

-CUBIC promotes per-flow fairness to Standard TCP.
+Principle 2: CUBIC promotes per-flow fairness to Standard TCP.
 Note that Standard TCP performs well under short RTT and small bandwidth (or small BDP) networks.
 There is only a scalability problem in networks with long RTTs and large bandwidth (or large BDP).
 An alternative congestion control algorithm to Standard TCP designed to be friendly to Standard TCP on a per-flow basis must operate to increase its congestion window less aggressively in small BDP networks than in large BDP networks.

-The aggressiveness of CUBIC
-mainly depends on the maximum window size before a window reduction, which is smaller in small BDP networks than in large BDP networks.
+The aggressiveness of CUBIC mainly depends on the maximum window size before a window reduction, which is smaller in small BDP networks than in large BDP networks.
 Thus, CUBIC increases its congestion window less aggressively in